 First thing’s first… Let’s talk about dates.
 In the Rockies, fall hits a little earlier than it does in lower parts of the country.
 Leaves typically change color in September, so if you’re planning to catch autumn in it’s golden days, mid-September is your best window!

 Where should you stay?
 Fraser Crossing/Founders Pointe is a great option.
-Not only is the location convenient, with walk-ability to a number of activities and dining options, but it also has a killer deck with two hot tubs and a grill so that you can spend your downtime lounging and snacking at will.
+Not only is the location convenient, with walk-ability to a number of activities and dining options, but it also has great amenities (you want a full kitchen?
+You got it!) and views.
 Let’s get to the good stuff… here’s your plan for 5 fall days in Winter Park:

 Breakfast at Starbucks

 It’s day one, so you’re probably ready to get things moving bright and early!
 Walk to Starbucks for a breakfast sandwich to fuel up for the day.
 Plus, you can sit outside to enjoy the sunshine while watching the village flowers blow in the gentle breeze.

 Hike Fantasy Meadow

 After a hearty breakfast, round up some sack lunches to bring hiking.
 If you’re looking to stock up your fridge and make your own lunch, you can buy food at Trail’s End Mercantile in the Village.

-Since it’s your first day, take the chairlift up to the top to save the huffing and puffing and get right to the views.
-Grab a scenic chairlift ticket at the window for $20 so that you can pack in high alpine hiking without overdoing it.
-Hop on the Gemini Lift, then hike over to ride up the Eskimo Express.
+Since it’s your first day, take the gondola up to the top to save the huffing and puffing and get right to the views.
+Grab a scenic gondola ride ticket at the window so that you can pack in high alpine hiking without overdoing it.
 Once you’re at the top, hike up the road a short distance to access Lower Roof of the Rockies.
 This multi-use trail links up to Fantasy Meadow–your destination for a serene picnic lunch (you’ll have worked up an appetite by now)!
 Fantasy Meadow Loops back to Lower Roof of the Rockies, then you can make your way back down via lift.